A2C-SMCP/python-computer-sdk/README.md

-# python-computer-sdk
+# python-sdk
-The official Python Computer Client SDK for A2C-SMCP
+The official Python Client SDK for A2C-SMCP